Nuitka/Nuitka-website/posts/yup-another-python-riddle.rst

 See, the dictionary is stable, once it gets reordered, due to hash values, but then it stays fixed.
-Which is pretty OK, and using a fixed hash value, it's determinstic.
+Which is pretty OK, and using a fixed hash value, it's deterministic.
 Random hashing is not good for comparison testing, so I disable it for tests.

 Now things get interesting, repeat with 3.4: